 Trying to decide what hiking trail you should hit next?
 Wondering how to stay safe (and stay on trail) while hiking when you lose cell phone service?
 Gone are the days spent hunching over a paper map plotting out your next weekend adventure.
 Although we still recommend packing a paper map and knowing how to read it, nowadays most people use smartphones and hiking apps to plan, track, and document outdoor adventures.
 Some of the best ways to find an epic trail are through trail finder apps (and websites) that crowdsource important information from users who are just as passionate about the outdoors as you are.

 Luckily, many smartphone apps are also websites, so it’s easy to do your trip planning online and download it to your phone to have while you’re on-the-go.
-So, whether you’re scouting where to park at a trailhead, a campsite, or just looking for a good day hike in a new spot, we’ve put together a list of the best trail finder apps and websites for discovering local hikes.
+So, whether you’re looking for a good day hike in a new spot, scouting where the trailhead is, or wanting help identifying plants and birds on your outdoor adventures, we’ve put together a list of the best hiking apps to find local trails, navigate on the trail, and more.

 Maps 3D Pro

 If you’re not well-versed in reading the topography of a trail map, download the Maps 3D Pro app to see the actual dimension of a route.
 This innovative feature is what makes the app such a great tool to use for trail finding and trip planning when you want to take a better look at the terrain.
 You can easily save a route and download the map for navigation while you are out on the trail.
 The Maps 3D Pro app is currently only available for iOS software, but stay tuned for Android apps in the future.